Incognito/rumprun_wiki_wiki/Repo:-rumpctrl.md

 ===

 - Why does shell redirecting not work?
 E.g. `wpa_passphrase net passkey > wpa.conf` creates the config file on the host instead of in the rump kernel.
-    - Your shell is not a rumprun-posix program, so shell redirects are interpreted in host context.
+    - Your shell is not a rumpctrl program, so shell redirects are interpreted in host context.
 As a workaround, use `dd`, which is a rumprun program, e.g. `wpa_passphrase net passkey | dd of=wpa.conf`